citta-lab/ruby/README.md

 #### c.
 Array

-By default we can't mutate the array but using "BANG" we can mutate the behaviour.
-Some of the userful array functions are
+By default we can't mutate the array but using "BANG" we can mutate the behavior.
+Some of the useful array functions are
 ```ruby
 a = [ 42, 8, 9, 7]
 a.empty ? #false